 You may keep seeing charges after cancelling for these reasons:

-- You may be seeing a charge for a different Google subscription or service: Check the 'Activity' section in your Google Pay account to confirm the details related to the charge and to verify if it is from a YouTube paid membership.
+- You may be seeing a charge for a different Google subscription or service: Check the 'Activity' in your Google payments centre to confirm the details on the charge and to verify if it is from a YouTube paid membership.

 - Your membership was mistakenly reactivated.
-You or someone with access to your account may have accidentally clicked 'Renew' to reactivate your membership at youtube.com/paid_memberships.
+You or someone with access to your account may have accidentally renewed your membership at youtube.com/purchases.
 Visit that page to see if you have an active membership and follow the steps to cancel if you do.

 - Click your profile picture .